 SFPA and RPD survey public playgrounds every two years for safety and maintenance.
 Results are published in a biannual Playground Report Card.
 The Report Card helps determine which playgrounds are in the worst condition and in need of the most attention, and is a guiding document for many of SFPA's stewardship and advocacy activities.

 In 2012, the Parks Alliance was a major sponsor of the Clean and Safe Neighborhood Parks Bond, which set aside $15.5 million to fix failing playgrounds.
 As a co-sponsor of the Failing Playgrounds Task Force, the Parks Alliance has worked with the Recreation and Parks Department to convene a group of community members to determine which of the City's 33 failing playgrounds (defined as those receiving a C, D or F on the 2012 survey as well as playgrounds with other urgent health hazards like pressure-treated wood).

 In partnership with Recreation and Parks Department staff, Parks Alliance staff and volunteers re-assessed each of the 33 playgrounds and published a Playground Reassessment Report in April 2014.
 In early 2015, the Parks Alliance will publish a "State of the Playgrounds" report wrapping up the work of the Failing Playgrounds Task Force and examining best practices in playground design, both here in San Francisco and nationwide.

-In December 2014, the Recreation and Park Commission approved the Failing Playgrounds Task Force recommendation to rebuild six playgrounds with the $15.5 million dedicated by the 2012 bond.
+In December 2014, the Recreation and Park Commission approved the Failing Playgrounds Task Force recommendation to prioritize 13 playgrounds in two tiers for the $15.5 million dedicated by the 2012 bond.
 Those playgrounds are: